 If you need a four-leaf clover, I’m your guy.
 For some reason, I’ve always been good at spotting the ones that are just a little different.

 There are so many things to see, so many things to focus on, and so many ways of seeing them. . . .
 I try to let each scene, each subject speak to me in its own way, to lure my eye this way or that.
-I don’t think the importance of taking time to see what’s around you can ever be overemphasized in the photographic process.
+The importance of taking time to see what’s around you can never be overemphasized in the photographic process.

 Some shooting preferences

 One of my preferences is to use ambient light--that is, the light that’s part of the setting.
 That light may be natural or “artificial,” and I may control it with small reflectors or by adjusting shades, blinds, and curtains.
-But it’s very rare that I use flash: there are photographers who are artists with strobes and such, but I’m not one of them.
+I very rarely use flash: there are photographers who are artists with strobes and such, but I’m not one of them.